pgomez-r/inception/guide/00_INSTALL_SYSTEM.md

 ### 3.1 Start of installation

 After all the settings, we launch our project.
 At the start, we are greeted by the installation menu.
-I choose a regular installer, but if desired, you can use a graphic one, it's a matter of taste.
+I choose a regular "auto" installer, but if desired, you can use use a more customized installation, set partitions size, etc.

 ![installation](media/install_debian/install_step_7.png)